dbtcheckin/DBT-Check-In/replit.md

 3. **Dark theme only**: Follows therapeutic "Quiet Strength" design with warm clay/sand accent colors (#c4a67c)
 4. **Path aliases**: Uses `@/` for client code and `@shared/` for shared code via babel module-resolver
 5. **WebRTC for web only**: Voice recording uses WebRTC with navigator.mediaDevices API - works on web browsers but not in Expo Go mobile app
+6. **Device ID scoping**: Custom fields are isolated per device using X-Device-ID header.
+UUID generated on first launch and stored in AsyncStorage.
+Ready for migration to authenticated user IDs when auth is added.

 ## External Dependencies